 Self-Matching Adoption Can Give You More Control

 Self-matching shifts control of your adoption journey from an agency and hands to you and the expectant parents.
 You call the shots.
-As the hopeful parent, you’re responsible for coordinating everything: your home study, attorney, profile, marketing, as well as all of your and the expectant parents counselling and legal work — the whole kit and caboodle.
+As the hopeful parent, you’re responsible for coordinating everything: your home study, attorney, profile, marketing, as well as all of your and the expectant parents counseling and legal work — the whole kit and caboodle.
 (Do people still use that expression?!)

 That’s great if you’re the type of person who likes to take on more responsibility and be in the driver’s seat.
 You have a say over everything you do and every stage of the process.